Gayathri332/portfolio/README.md

 # Gayathri Shettigar — Portfolio

-A single-server portfolio: a static frontend (vanilla HTML/CSS/JS, no build step) served by an Express backend, with MongoDB storing your **projects** and **contact messages**.
+A single-server portfolio: a static frontend (vanilla HTML/CSS/JS, no build step) served by an Express backend, with MongoDB storing your **projects**, **certificates**, and **contact messages**.
 The "Projects" section is pulled live from the database, so you can add new projects later without touching the code or redeploying.
+It also includes an AI-powered **"Ask about Gayathri"** assistant that answers visitor questions using real content from your resume, About page, certificates, and GitHub — see [section 5](#5-the-ask-about-gayathri-assistant) for exactly what powers it and how it works.

 ## Design